International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.binding.https.md

 ##### Response

-If the CN's state is successfully transitioned, the [Consumer](../model/terminology.md#consumer) must return an HTTP code 200 (OK).
-The response body is not specified and clients are not required to process it.
+If the CN's state is successfully transitioned, the [Consumer](../model/terminology.md#consumer) must return an HTTP code 204 (No Content).

 ### 3.5 The `negotiations/:consumerPid/events` Endpoint _(Consumer-side)_